LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 > line 756: "checked the value's type.." -- and the check passed!?

 Indeed, Transient checks only check the top-level type constructor of a value.
-We will add a reminder of this fact to the prose here.
+We will add a reminder of section 3's discussion of Transient checks to the prose here.